-Formally, we identify a TM with the 7-tuple $M = (Q, \Sigma, \Gamma, \delta, q_0, q{\text{accept}}, q{\text{reject}})$ .
-TMs are 7-tuples We know several of these objects already from our formal definition of DFAs.
-The set of states Q, the input alphabet $\Sigma$ , the start state $q_0$ and the accept state $q{\text{accept}}$ are all virtually identical (the only difference is that DFAs allow for multiple accept states, while we only allow a single one for TMs).
-Other objects, like the tape alphabet $\Gamma$ (think: input alphabet plus blank symbol) and the single reject state $q{\text{reject}}$ , are straightforward extensions of these DFA concepts.
-It is mainly the transition function $\delta$ that becomes more involved.
+Formally, we identify a TM with the 7-tuple $M = (Q, \Sigma, \Gamma, \delta, q_0, q{\text{accept}}, q{\text{reject}})$.
+We know several of these objects already from our formal definition of DFAs.
+The set of states Q, the input alphabet Σ , the start state q_0 and the accept state $q{\rm accept}$ are all virtually identical (the only difference is that DFAs allow for multiple accept states, while we only allow a single one for TMs).
+Other objects, like the tape alphabet Γ (think: input alphabet plus blank symbol) and the single reject state $q{\rm reject}$, are straightforward extensions of these DFA concepts.
+It is mainly the transition function δ that becomes more involved.
 In fact, there is quite a lot to unpack here.
 First, note that entering either the accept and the reject state immediately terminates the computation.
-So, we can exclude these two states as possible inputs for the transition function (a transition away from $q{\text{accept}}$ or $q{\text{reject}}$ is never going to happen).
-This is the meaning of $Q \setminus \{q{\text{accept}}, q{\text{reject}}\}$ which denotes the set of all states except $q{\text{accept}}$ and $q{\text{reject}}$ .
-Next, we should make sure that the TM is capable of processing, reading and writing blank tape symbols $\Box$ , as well as symbols from the input alphabet $\Sigma$ .
-This is why we allow the second input of $\delta$ to be selected from the tape alphabet $\Gamma$ which is guaranteed to contain all these symbols.
+So, we can exclude these two states as possible inputs for the transition function (a transition away from q{accept} or q{reject} is never going to happen).
+This is the meaning of $Q \setminus \{q{\text{accept}}, q{\text{reject}}\}$ which denotes the set of all states except q{accept} and q{reject} .
+Next, we should make sure that the TM is capable of processing, reading and writing blank tape symbols \square , as well as symbols from the input alphabet Σ .
+This is why we allow the second input of δ to be selected from the tape alphabet Γ which is guaranteed to contain all these symbols.
 But, it is the output of the transition function, where things truly get interesting.
-Similar to DFAs, a TM can change its internal state to another element of Q (e.g. 'remembering' that we have seen a 1 before), but they can also replace the current tape symbol with a new symbol taken from the tape alphabet (e.g. 'erasing' a 1 by replacing it with $\Box$ ) and it can move its tape head towards
+Similar to DFAs, a TM can change its internal state to another element of Q (e.g. 'remembering' that we have seen a 1 before), but they can also replace the current tape symbol with a new symbol taken from the tape alphabet (e.g. 'erasing' a 1 by replacing it with \square) and it can move its tape head towards TMs are 7-tuples TM transition function